Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Haploid cells

-Answer is D: Meiosis produces sperm or egg so these must have half the complement of chromosomes (be haploid) to allow for the full complement to be present (and not more!) when sperm combines with egg.
+Answer is D: Meiosis produces sperm or egg so these must have half the complement of chromosomes (be haploid) to allow for the full complement to be present (and not more!) when sperm combines with egg. - What results from the events that occur during metaphase of mitosis?

 A. The nuclear membranes form around two nuclei.